kempy007/kube-sticky-session-example/README.md

 To ensure that cookies are not changing open developer tools (probably F12) and navigate to place with cookies.
 You can reload the page to check if they are not changing.

-Alternatively you could set the domain name to localhost, and setup port-forward over the kubectl cmd to hit the relevant endpoints in this demo.
+Alternatively you could set the domain name to {IP-ADDRESS}.nip.io

 ## Appendix